cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/README.md

 happens is that the code for features is not shared, and results in two implementations that result in subtle bugs and hard to maintain code.

-With this example series, we show how you can use Hamilton to:
+With this example series, we show how you can use Apache Hamilton to:

 1. write a feature once. (scenarios 1 and 2)
 2. leverage that feature code anywhere that python runs. e.g. in batch and online. (scenarios 1 and 2)